 “little, swarthy, black-eyed Frenchman… his black curling Hair… parted in the middle of his head, fell below his shoulders… he wore a frock of smoked deerskin, gaily ornamented with porcupine quills and leggings with long fringes down their sides… The small frame of Richard… was in the highest degree athletic and vigorous”.

-That same year, Richard, along with several partners, constructed two bridge crossings on the Platte River, one at the mouth of Deer Creek and the other near Fort Laramie.
+That same year, Richard and several partners constructed two bridge crossings on the Platte River, one at the mouth of Deer Creek and the other near Fort Laramie.
 Both bridges washed out in 1852, and neither was rebuilt.
 But Richard didn’t give up.

 In the fall of 1852, Richard established a trading post several miles downriver of the Platte River crossing near present-day Casper, Wyoming.
-Taking advantage of the traffic along the Oregon–California and Mormon Trails, he began to build a bridge a little bit east of the Mormon Ferry.
-In partnership with Joseph Bissonette, Seth Ward, William Guerrier, Charles Bordeaux, Louis Guinard, and William Kenceleur, he built the first successful bridge to span the North Platte River.
+He built a bridge a little bit east of the Mormon Ferry by taking advantage of the traffic along the Oregon–California and Mormon Trails.
+He built the first successful bridge to span the North Platte River in partnership with Joseph Bissonette, Seth Ward, William Guerrier, Charles Bordeaux, Louis Guinard, and William Kenceleur.

 The bridge opened in 1853, and that year, traffic along the trails peaked when some 50,000 emigrants used the bridge.
 It became known as Reshaw’s Bridge and put the Mormon Ferry out of business.